fasferraz/SWu-IKEv2/README.md

 ```

-Note: A new option was added to suport Netowrk Namespaces (option -n).
+Note: A new option was added to suport Network Namespaces (option -n).

 To define the proposals and other parameters, you need to follow the examples i have in the code: